shnarda/TaggedJSONObject/README.md

 Requirements for this library are as follows:
 1) QT Framework (Qt5 or later)
-2) C++11 or later
+2) C++17 or later
 \
 This library only uses the header files, so building the project isn't required. \
-Building the project executes the tests and runs the code example.
+Building the project can still be done for the tests and code examples.

 ## Usage/Examples